Conditional Expectation Backward Stochastic Differential Equations and Related Backward Stochastic Differential Equations with Conditional Reflection: Construction via penalization for conditional reflected BSDEs

 \section{Construction via penalization for conditional reflected BSDEs}

-Throughout this section, we assume that the dimension for $Y$-term is $1$.
+Throughout this section, we assume that the dimension for $Y$-term is $1$ and the sub-filtration $\mathbb{G}$ satisfies the usual conditions\footnote{The reason why we add the assumption that $\mathbb{G}$ satisfies the usual condition is that the proof of this section needs the Doob's maximal inequality for $\mathbb{G}$-martingales.}.
 We provide an alternative approach to construct the solution to the conditional reflected BSDEs \eqref{nonlinearyz} by the penalization method using the conditional expectation BSDEs.
 More precisely, let us consider the following family of conditional expectation BSDEs

 By Theorem \ref{wellposedness}, if $f$ satisfies the usual conditions (see Remark \ref{r1}), the above equation admits a unique pair of solution $(Y^n,Z^n)\in \mathcal{S}^2\times \mathcal{H}^2$.
 Set $K^{n}_t=\int_0^t n(\E[Y_s^n-S_s|\mathcal{G}_s])^- ds$.
 We show that $(Y^n,Z^n,K^n)$ converges to $(Y,Z,K)$, which is the solution to the BSDE with conditional reflection.
 The proof will be divided into the following three lemmas.
 In the sequel, $C$ will always represent a constant independent of $n$, which may vary from line to line.